Vincent Chileshe: Coaching career

 In 1986, Chileshe was appointed player-coach at Zesco and won them the 1986 Division I title and promotion to the premier league and also led them to another BP Challenge Cup runners-up slot when they lost to Division I side Zanaco in 1987.

 In 1990, Chileshe decided to go to Swaziland where he coached various teams in a period of 5 years: Police Leopards, Manzini Wanderers and Mbabane Swallows.
 In 1996, he joined Botswana Police IX as coach for a year before heading back home.
 On his return in 1997, he was appointed coach for Division I Nakambala Leopards and led them to 4th position on the log.
-However, the team was caught up in sponsorship problems and he left to coach another Division I team TAP Dragons from 1998–2000 when he became coach for City of Lusaka.
+However, the team was caught up in sponsorship problems and he left to coach another Division I team TAP Dragons from 1998 to 2000 when he became coach for City of Lusaka.

 Chileshe gave up the City job after being offered the goalkeeping coach's job for the Swaziland national team where he worked with Dodge Mahlahlela and Kinnah Phiri.
 Chileshe was in Swaziland until 2002 when his contract expired and is currently coaching FAZ Division II side Young Green Eagles in Kafue.